DaryeDev/LootsTools/docs/docs/cards/index.md

 Cards are the redeemable items of Streamloots, and we catch them to execute the Commands you, the streamer, want.

-Commands are executed by two types of cards: [Normal Cards](normalCards), which execute a list of actions on a file; and [Advanced Cards](advCards), which execute a Python script on redeem.
+Commands are executed by two types of cards: [Normal Cards](normalCards), and [Advanced Cards](advCards), which execute a Python script on redeem.

 Continue on [Normal Cards](normalCards) or [Advanced Cards](advCards).